 Shorty after leaving behind the Cathedral I found myself on a wooded pathway all alone but discovering signs that I was on the same path as the mounted pilgrim.
 I soon came upon a French woman on her 10th Camino.

 Back at the dorm for a nap and to clean up.
-I was greeted by by the woman doing her 10th Camino from earlier and she was joined by two of her friends.
+I was greeted by the woman I’d met earlier walking her 10th Camino, and she was joined by two of her friends.
 So this is a manage a trios plus one proving the old addage that more is less!

 My learning curve has many aspects.
 Learning how to best pack my backpack so I can remember where I put things do I don’t have to rifle through the entire bag just to find my Aleve.
 I’m still working on the best way to use my new camera and to move pictures to my phone.